WICG/view-transitions/scoped-transitions.md

-# Scoped Transitions
+# Scoped View Transitions

-This doc is a summary of early design explorations to scope transitions to a DOM sub-tree.
-It uses the pseudo-element tree to describe the UA generated tree to refer to the existing spec.
-A [separate doc considers an alternate Shadow DOM implementation](https://docs.google.com/document/d/1kW4maYe-Zqi8MIkuzvXraIkfx3XF-9hkKDXYWoxzQFA/edit?usp=sharing).
+Scoped view transitions are a proposed extension to the [View Transition API][VT-api] to help developers perform transitions within the scope of a DOM subtree.

-The following is a rough API sketch for how a developer would trigger the transition rooted on an element (other than the document's root element).
+The new API looks like this:

 ```js
 element.startViewTransition(() => {